tfardet/NNGT/doc/index.rst

 ..
-AGNet documentation master file, created by sphinx-quickstart on Fri Oct 30 15:32:21 2015.
+NNGT documentation master file, created by sphinx-quickstart on Fri Oct 30 15:32:21 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to AGNet's documentation!
+Welcome to NNGT's documentation!
 =================================

 .. toctree::